AdobeDocs/commerce-webapi/src/pages/graphql/schema/store/queries/dynamic-blocks.md

 --- | --- | ---
 `audience_id` field | FilterEqualTypeInput | The Audience ID for this block.
 Available in the `magento/audiences` module only.
 `cart_id` | String | The unique ID that identifies the customer's cart.
 Available in the `magento2-pwa-commerce` module only.
-`product_uid` | ID | The unique ID of the product currently viewed.
+`product_uid` | ID | The unique ID of the currently viewed product.
 Available in the `magento2-pwa-commerce` module only.

 If the `magento/audiences` module is installed, the following field can be returned: